Mongols

-The Mongols are bound together by a common heritage and ethnic identity.
+The Mongols are bound together by a common heritage and ethnic identity, descending from the Proto-Mongols.
 Their indigenous dialects are collectively known as the Mongolian language.
-The ancestors of the modern-day Mongols are referred to as Proto-Mongols.
+The contiguous geographical area in which the Mongols primarily live is referred to as the Mongol heartland, especially in discussions of the Mongols' history under the Mongol Empire.

 Definition

-Broadly defined, the term includes the Mongols proper (also known as the Khalkha Mongols), Buryats, Oirats, the Kalmyk people and the Southern Mongols.
-The latter comprises the Abaga Mongols, Abaganar, Aohans, Baarins, Chahars, Eastern Dorbets, Gorlos Mongols, Jalaids, Jaruud, Kharchins, Khishigten, Khorchins, Khuuchid, Muumyangan, Naimans, Onnigud, Ordos, Sunud, Tumed, Urad and Üzemchins.
+Broadly defined, the term includes the Mongols proper (also known as the Khalkha Mongols), Buryats, Oirats, the Kalmyks and the Southern Mongols.
+The latter comprises the Abaga Mongols, Abaganar, Aohans, Arkhorchin, Asud, Baarins, Chahars, Darkhan (Shar Darkhad), Dörvön Khüükhed, Eastern Dorbets, Gorlos Mongols, Ikhmyangan, Jalaids, Jaruud, Kharchins, Khishigten, Khorchins, Khuuchid, Muumyangan, Naimans, Onnigud, Ordos, Sunud, Tumed, Urad and Üzemchins.

 The designation "Mongol" briefly appeared in 8th century records of Tang China to describe a tribe of Shiwei.
 It resurfaced in the late 11th century during the Khitan-ruled Liao dynasty.
 After the fall of the Liao in 1125, the Khamag Mongols became a leading tribe on the Mongolian Plateau.
 However, their wars with the Jurchen-ruled Jin dynasty and the Tatar confederation had weakened them.

 In the thirteenth century, the word Mongol grew into an umbrella term for a large group of Mongolic-speaking tribes united under the rule of Genghis Khan.

+Etymology

+There are several proposals for the ethnonym Mongol's etymology: